skfareeduddin/nlm_pytorch/README.md

 **Author:** Syed Khaja Fareeduddin
 **Date:** 14 November 2025

-This repository contains the implementation and analysis for Assignment 2 of the Speech-to-Speech Machine Translation evaluation.
+This repository contains the implementation and analysis for Assignment 2 of the Speech-to-Speech Machine Translation Research Assistant position evaluation.
 The goal is to build character-level neural language models from scratch using PyTorch and study underfitting, overfitting, best-fit behaviour, and perplexity.
 A Transformer model is also implemented for extra credit.